 Cons

-- No single need may consume more than 1/3 of the total number of shares available in a given month
+- No single need may consume more than one third of the total number of shares available in a given month

 - Adoption expenses not shareable